marcoandre1/express-react-app/README.md

 Update `TaskList` component:

 - import `requestTaskCreation` from `mutation.js`.
-- add a call to `dispacth` function in `createNewTask` method which will _dispatch_ the `requestTaskCreation` mutation with the id provided.
+- add a call to `dispatch` function in `createNewTask` method which will _dispatch_ the `requestTaskCreation` mutation with the id provided.

 ```jsx
 import React from 'react';